SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/sale-type.md

     > [!TIP]
     > You can create new options in addition to the predefined ones by [adding items][2] to the **Sale - Category (for sale type)** list in Settings and maintenance.

 3. In the **Estimated time for this sale process**, enter a duration for the sale type (number of weeks, days or months).
-When you create a new sale of this sale type, the sale date will be set relative to the time you enter here (today's date + estimated time).
+When you create a new sale of this sale type, the sale date is set relative to the time you enter here (today's date + estimated time).

 4. Enter a description of the sale type at the bottom of the dialog.